arcusmaximus/TrRebootModTools/ROTTRMaterialParams.md

 This list will keep getting updated from time to time.

 ## Please note that this is for a pretty "advanced" level of modding.
-In most of the cases, you won't need to know none of this info.
+In most of the cases, you won't need to know any of this info.

-Lara boot laces (267149.tr10material in laracroft.drm)
+- **Lara boot laces (267149.tr10material in laracroft.drm)**

 passRefs[3]
     psConstants[34]